The "what stick/controller should I get" Guide.

 Also there is no such thing as a "BEGINNER STICK" so do not ask.
 There are no Training Wheels in the FGC.

-Also there is the thread FrankCastleAZ started
+Also there is the thread FrankCastleAZ started, I am defaulting anything said to his thread.

 DEFINITIVE PS4/PS3 RETAIL ARCADE STICKS LIST WITH INFO/FACTS/PHOTOS/ADVANTAGES/DISADVANTAGES/ETC